Musculoskeletal PRP Applications

 Ligament Injuries

-Partial MCL or LCL tears
+Partial tears

-Mild to moderate ankle sprains
+Mild to moderate ankle strains

 Osteoarthritis (Intra-Articular Use)